 - After inverting, if cake feels a little warm allow a few minutes before frosting.

-- Fill pan with hot soapy water and let soak for a few minutes, handwash and dry thoroughly.
+- Fill the pan with hot soapy water and let soak for a few minutes, handwash and dry thoroughly.
 Although these pans come clean in a dishwasher, depending on your pan's coating, handwashing may be recommended.
 Confirm care instructions from your pan's product information.

 - For meatloaf, use leaner meat and you will need to carefully drain off any grease after cooking before you invert it onto the serving plate.
 Use hot pads or mitts while handling.